Long thin covers and nuclear dimension: Introduction

-For the remainder of the introduction, we provide an informal description of the ideas in the proof and the main new concepts we introduce.
-As a starting point, we recall the central idea in the proof of the main theorem in \cite{Hirshberg-Wu16}.
-For simplicity of the discussion, let's assume that $X$ is a compact metric space.
-Suppose that $\alpha$ is an automorphism of $C(X)$; we will also use $\alpha$ to refer to the induced homeomorphism of the Gelfand spectrum $X$.
-In this context, $\alpha$ has Rokhlin dimension at most $d$ (in the single tower version), if for any $\eps>0$ and for any $n > 0$ (or for arbitrarily large $n>0$) there exists a partition of unity $\{f_j^{(l)}\}_{j=0,1,\ldots,n-1 ; l = 0,1,\ldots d}$ such that for any $l$, if $j \neq k$ then $\| f_j^{(l)} f_k^{(l)} \| < \eps $ and such that for any $j$ and for any $l$, we have $\|\alpha ( f_j^{(l)} ) - f_{j+1}^{(l)} \| < \eps$ (where addition is taken modulo $n$).
-We sometimes refer to the $l$ in the superscript as the \emph{color} of a tower.
-This condition holds for free actions on spaces with finite covering dimension.
-Finite Rokhlin dimension implies freeness, however one can consider a finer, quantitative version: for a fixed $\eps>0$ and fixed length $n$, in order to obtain a partition of unity $\{f_j^{(l)}\}_{j=0,1,\ldots,n-1 ; l = 0,1,\ldots d}$ with the properties above, one does not need to assume that the action is free, but rather that there is some number $N$, depending on $\eps>0$, on $n$ and on the dimension of the space $X$, such that if there are no orbits with fewer than $N$ points, then such partitions of unity exist.
+Finite Rokhlin dimension implies freeness \textemdash\ and the two notions are equivalent for spaces with finite covering dimension (\cite{HWZ}) \textemdash\ however one can consider a finer, quantitative version that works for non-free actions: for a fixed $\eps>0$ and fixed length $n$, in order to obtain a partition of unity $\{\mu_j^{(l)}\}_{j=0,1,\ldots,n-1 ; l = 0,1,\ldots d}$ with the properties above, one does not need to assume that the action is free, but rather that there is some number $N$, depending on $\eps>0$, on $n$ and on the dimension of the space $X$, such that if there are no orbits with fewer than $N$ points, then such partitions of unity exist.
 In order to find decomposable approximations for a given finite set of the crossed product to within a given tolerance, one can find a suitable $\eps>0$ and $n$ needed for the argument based on Rokhlin dimension to work.
 We can then find the corresponding smallest allowed orbit size $N$, and decompose the space $X$ into the closed invariant subset $X_{\leq N}$ of points of period at most $N$, and the complement $X_{>N}$.
 Crossed products by periodic automorphisms are subhomogeneous, and one can use that fact in order to obtain bounds for the nuclear dimension of the quotient $C(X_{\leq N}) \rtimes \Z$, essentially combining the dimension of the quotient space $X_{\leq N} / \Z$ (which is Hausdorff) and the nuclear dimension of the group $C^*$-algebras of the stabilizer groups (in this case they are all isomorphic to $\Z$).
 One uses the Rokhlin towers to obtain approximations for the long orbit part $C_0(X_{>N})$.
 Finally, we patch those approximations together.
 A similar idea involving long vs.\ short orbits works for actions of $\R$, although some of the underlying topological techniques turn out to be quite different.